FranzTscharf/simple-nlp.js-example-text-classification/README.md

-# simple-nlp.js-example-text-classification
+# Simple nlp.js Example Text Classification Model
-Simple nlp.js Example Text Classification
+Simple nlp.js Example Text Classification.
+This repo is an easy example how to identify which sentance of a text is relevant.
+Text relevants detection also own as intent cclassification.

 ## Getting Started